Tomas-Simoes/Tomas-Simoes/README.md

 # Hi there, I'm Simões 👋

-I'm a final-year Computer Engineering student at the University of Beira Interior.
+I'm a final-year Computer Engineering student at the University of Beira Interior, where I am pursuing a learning path with a particular emphasis on software development and quantum computing.
-Passionate about programming, game development, and exploring the possibilities of quantum computing.

 ## 🚀 Interests
 - Programming & software development